 Captive product pricing is not the same in SaaS for other physical products.

-This strategy of captive product pricing will also help them generate ARPU after a while.
+This strategy of captive product pricing will also help them generate average revenue per unit (ARPU) after a while.

 Difference Between Optional Product Pricing and Captive Product Pricing

 You can sell the main product at a low rate in captive product pricing.
-On the other hand, you sell the supplementary product at a high rate.
+On the other hand, you sell the supplementary product at high speed.
 Here the captive products “can be used” with the main product.

-The optional product pricing is the same except that the supplementary product is “bought or sold” with the main product.
+The optional product pricing is the same, except the supplementary product is “bought or sold” with the main product.